Bloomingdale Bog Trail

 Ponds / Lakes

 The Bloomingdale Bog Trail is a scenic, end-to-end path that follows an old railroad corridor that connects Saranac Lake to Bloomingdale.
 The entire route is wide, level, and mostly straight, making it perfect for a casual stroll or bike ride.
 The trail from the Bloomingdale end is smooth enough for strollers with big tires.
+Keep in mind that the railroad bed does extend further, but the 3.7 mile section through the Bloomingdale Bog is the primary destination.

 How to get there